artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 To link a single :term:`digital object`:

 #.
 Navigate to the :term:`view page` of an existing :term:`archival description`
    in AtoM.
-You can do this by :doc:`browsing <../access-content/browse>` or by :doc:`searching <../access-content/search-atom>` for a specific archival description - see :ref:`Access content <access-content>` for more information on navigation in AtoM.
+You can do this by :ref:`browsing <browse>` or by :ref:`searching <search-atom>` for a specific archival description - see :ref:`Access content <access-content>` for more information on navigation in AtoM.
 #.
 Click on the "More" button in the :term:`button block`; from the menu that
    appears, select "Link digital object".
 #.
 AtoM will redirect you to the link digital object :term:`edit page`.
 Users